 Like most women, Sherrie Palm was a member of the "discovery upon diagnosis" demographic; she recognized within two weeks of her diagnosis that pelvic organ prolapse was the biggest secret in women's health and that millions of other women were suffering in silence.
 Sherrie's journey began when she wrote the book, Pelvic Organ Prolapse:The Silent Epidemic, and shortly after the books publication, she founded APOPS, a grassroots movement to shift awareness and provide guidance and support to women navigating POP.
 Sherrie recognized the need for evolution of awareness, screening, education, support, and research for POP and is APOPS Founder and Executive Director.

 APOPS Board of Directors

-APOPS Board of Directors (governing body) recognizes the value in a balanced board of representation between health care professionals from various disciplines, non-medical professionals from legal and business avenues, and most importantly, patients who have experienced pelvic organ prolapse.
+APOPS Board of Directors (governing body) recognizes the value in a balanced board of representation between health care professionals from various disciplines, non-medical professionals from legal and business backdrops, and most importantly, patients who have experienced pelvic organ prolapse.